bfortuner/ml-glossary/docs/nn_concepts.rst

   C'(W_o) = E_o \cdot H

-So to find the derivative of cost with respect to any weight in our network, we simply multiply the cooresponding layer's error times its input (the previous layer's output).
+So to find the derivative of cost with respect to any weight in our network, we simply multiply the corresponding layer's error times its input (the previous layer's output).

 .. math::